Non-Practising Registration is a category of registration which allows:

-- graduates of programmes that have not been accredited by an Australian or New Zealand teacher regulatory authority.
+- graduates of programs that have not been accredited by an Australian or New Zealand teacher regulatory authority.

-- those who graduated more than 5 years ago from an accredited ITE programme (and have not taught since graduating).
+- those who graduated more than 5 years ago from an accredited ITE program (and have not taught since graduating).

 - registered teachers to continue to teach, such as those who are currently teaching in an educational venue or venues but have not taught for the requisite number of days (within an Australia/New Zealand educational venue) within the last 5 years.